Return to the search form Return to your search results

 All participants must be in good academic and disciplinary standing at the University of Iowa.

-The cost is billed to participating students' u-bills after registration and includes:
+The application fee ($50) is billed when application is submitted.
+The course cost is billed to participating students' u-bills after registration for the course.

-Other out-of-pocket expenses include passport fee, medical checks or immunizations, and personal expenses.
+Other out-of-pocket expenses could include passport fee, medical checks or immunizations, and personal expenses.

-Undergraduate applicants are encouraged to apply for Need-based, Merit, and Diversity Ambassador scholarships awarded by Study Abroad.
+Undergraduate applicants are encouraged to apply for Need-based, Merit, and other scholarships awarded by Study Abroad.
 More information is available on the Study Abroad website.

 Financial aid received to attend the University of Iowa (scholarships, grants, and loans) may be applied toward the program cost.
 Students are encouraged to speak with someone in Financial Aid to explore financial aid options.